Badge of Honor of the TUD

 v.l.n.r.
 Kanzler, Prof.in Maria Häusl, Dr. Monika Valtink, Rektorin

 Professors from the School of Humanities and Social Sciences have joined forces to form the GenderConceptGroup (GCG) with the aim of raising the profile of gender research at TUD.
 In cooperation with the School of Engineering Sciences and the School of Medicine, the GCG has been organizing the "Gender Lectures" since 2020, the aim of which is to discuss the relevance of gender studies in numerous disciplines and to enable current topics in gender studies to be offered as a continuous course at TUD.
 As a founding member, Prof. Dr. Maria Häusl is committed to bundling gender studies and researching the complex significance of the category of gender in all areas of life.
 Together with the other members, she has established research projects and developed the series "Dresdner Beiträge zur Geschlechterforschung in Geschichte, Kultur und Literatur".
-Inspired by the MEHRWERT project, Prof. Dr. Cornelia Breitkopf increased her focus on an interdisciplinary research perspective of gender and diversity aspects in the engineering sciences.
+Inspired by the MEHRWERT project, Prof. Dr. Cornelia Breitkopf increased her focus on an interdisciplinary research perspective on gender and diversity aspects in the engineering sciences.
 In order to bring this perspective and discourse into her faculty and to sensitize colleagues and students to it, she organized colloquia with external advisors, for example.
 As a Research Associate at the Carl Gustav Carus Faculty of Medicine, Dr. Monika Valtink highlighted the special importance of gender research in medicine and its consequences due to insufficient consideration of gender.
 She was involved in organizing the Gender Lectures and held the position of Equal Opportunities Officer at the Faculty for many years.
 This interdisciplinary collaboration between the academics involved has resulted in important synergies for joint research and teaching.
-In addition, the GCG with its partly joint activities is an example of interdisciplinary cooperation at the TUD.
+In addition, the GCG, with its partly joint activities, is an example of interdisciplinary cooperation at the TUD.
 The achievements of all three individuals are assessed as going above and beyond the general duty of service for their merits in science, teaching, knowledge transfer and exchange.

 Prof. Dr. Christoph Haberstroh